-In this subsection, CAR-P is introduced, where UEs with largest saved power are accepted first.
-The idea behind this algorithm is that we first assume there are enough resources (i.e., no constraints $C6$ and $C7$) and obtain the allocated power for each UE.
-Then, the UE with the maximum saved power will be accepted first until either $C6$ or $C7$ is violated.

-In above Case II, as the UEs in $\mathcal{O^H}$ is considered, thus the largest saved power can be seen as smallest transmitting power.
-Therefore, (\ref{w1617}) can be rewritten as (\ref{w166}), if without considering the resource constraints $C6$ and $C7$.
+In this subsection, CAR-E is introduced, where UEs with largest saved energy consumption are accepted first.
+The idea behind this algorithm is that we first assume there are enough resources (i.e., no constraints $C7$ and $C8$) and obtain the allocated power for each UE.
+Then, the UE with the maximum saved energy consumption will be accepted first until either $C7$ or $C8$ is violated.
+Therefore, (\ref{w1617}) can be rewritten as (\ref{w166}), if without considering the resource constraints $C7$ and $C8$.